-In [Mic98], Micciancio proposed a number theoretic approach to deterministically construct the locally dense lattice $\mathcal{L}$ and the bad center $s$.
-For this to work, one needs to assume the conjecture that for any $\epsilon>0$, there is a positive number $d>0$ such that the short interval $[n, n+ n^{\epsilon}]$ contains an odd squarefree $\log^d n$-smooth integer for all large $n$.
-This number theoretic conjecture is currently out of reach, even assuming the Riemann hypothesis.
-In [Mic12], a more sophisticated approach is proposed based on a tower of binary BCH codes.
-This has the advantage of introducing probabilistic reduction with only one-sided error, not two-sided errors as with the reductions in \cite{Kho03, HR07}.
-Thus, the work in \cite{Mic12} partially derandomizes the reductions in \cite{Kho03, HR07}, and suggests that this could be a viable approach to a full derandomization.
-Although this binary BCH code connection sounds more plausible, the binary finite field $\FF_2$ is too small to apply any deep tool from arithmetic geometry.
+In \cite{Mic98}, Micciancio proposed a number-theoretic approach to explicitly construct $\mathcal{L}$ and $s$.
+However, this framework relies on the unproven conjecture that for any $\epsilon > 0$, there exists $d > 0$ such that the short interval $[n, n + n^{\epsilon}]$ contains an odd, square-free, $\log^d n$-smooth integer for all sufficiently large $n$.
+This number-theoretic conjecture is currently far out of reach, even assuming the Generalized Riemann Hypothesis.
+In \cite{Mic12}, a more sophisticated method was proposed based on a tower of binary BCH codes.
+This construction has the advantage of yielding a randomized reduction with only one-sided error, unlike the two-sided error reductions in \cite{Kho03, HR07}.
+Thus, the framework in \cite{Mic12} partially derandomized these reductions and suggested a viable path toward full derandomization.
+However, despite the elegance of this coding-theoretic connection, the binary field $\FF_2$ is too small to permit the application of powerful tools from arithmetic geometry.

-Several years ago, Bennet and Peifert [BP23] introduced a third approach to construct the desired lattice gadget via the lifting of Reed-Solomon codes over large prime finite fields, in particular giving a much simpler new proof of Ajtai's randomness result.
-This Reed-Solomon code approach, although still random, looks more de-randomizable, as the analogous gadget and derandomization in coding theory framework had been established in [CW09] based on applications of Weil's bound for character sums.
-To de-randomize the result in [BP23], one needs to show that the suggested bad center of the locally dense Reed-Solomon lattice (which is a lifting of a Reed-Solomon code, but not a code itself) is indeed a bad center.
-This turns out to be much harder, as attempted in [BP23], the Weil bound is not strong enough to deduce any useful information.
-In this work, we show that the much deeper Deligne bound for higher dimensional varieties can be fruitfully applied to prove that the suggested bad center is indeed a bad center with the required projection property, thereby proving \cite[Conjecture 1]{Mic14} on efficient deterministic constructions of locally dense lattices.
-As a consequence, we obtain
+A few years ago, Bennett and Peikert \cite{BP23} introduced a third approach to construct the desired lattice gadget by lifting Reed-Solomon codes over large prime finite fields, which notably provided a much simpler proof of Ajtai's randomized hardness result.
+This Reed-Solomon lattice framework, though originally randomized, appeared highly amenable to derandomization.
+Indeed, the analogous gadget in coding theory—known as a locally dense code—was deterministically constructed by Cheng and Wan \cite{CW09} using Weil's bound for character sums.
+That coding-theoretic result established the deterministic ${\bf NP}$-hardness of approximating the minimum distance of a linear code, thereby derandomizing the main result of \cite{DMS99}.
+However, derandomizing the lattice analogue in \cite{BP23} requires proving that the proposed bad center of the Reed-Solomon lattice (which is a lifting of a Reed-Solomon code, rather than a code itself) is indeed valid.
+This task is significantly more challenging: as discussed in \cite{BP23}, the classical Weil bound is insufficient to yield any non-trivial bounds in the lattice setting.